← back

 From this starting point, we can narrow down the source:

-1. Transaction Pattern Analysis: Examine all on-chain DeFi interactions between deposit and withdrawal timestamps
+1. Examine all on-chain DeFi interactions between deposit and withdrawal timestamps

-2. Token Exchange Filtering: Look for smart contract calls involving ETH outflows ≤ 1 ETH paired with ARB inflows
+2. Look for smart contract calls involving ETH outflows ≤ 1 ETH paired with ARB inflows

-3. Amount Correlation: If a transaction swapped 1 ETH for 500 ARB, and 500 ARB was subsequently withdrawn, we can establish high-confidence attribution
+3. If a transaction swapped 1 ETH for 500 ARB, and 500 ARB was subsequently withdrawn, we can establish high-confidence attribution

-This heuristic only works effectively in low-volume environments.
-With hundreds of thousands of daily interactions, the combinatorial explosion makes such analysis computationally intractable.
+This heuristic only works effectively in low volume environments.
+With hundreds of thousands of daily interactions, it makes such analysis computationally untraceable.

 • 1-hour mandatory delay after shielding before funds can be used (likely for OFAC compliance checks)